 Where we store your Personal Data

 The data that we collect from you is stored within the European Economic Area (“EEA”).
 Data is unlikely to be processed by staff operating outside the EEA who work for us, but where this is identified as having to take place for the fulfilment of your booking, processing of your payment details or the provision of support services, we will always make sure that your data is secure and subject to the same protection as if it was being processed in the European Economic Area.

 Unfortunately, the transmission of information via the internet is not completely secure.
-However, whilst you can rely on Signet to ensure that we will do our best to protect your personal data, you should be aware that any transmission of such data is always at your own risk.
+However, while you can rely on Signet to ensure that we will do our best to protect your data, you should be aware that any transmission of such data is always at your own risk.